ioccc-src/winner/2011/hamaji/README.md

 See: <http://ccl.northwestern.edu/netlogo/models/community/Nonogram>.

-By its definition, the latter works for all human-solvable problems.
-The issue of the latter approach is this kind of programs tends to be lengthy.
+By its definition, the latter method works for all human-solvable problems.
+The issue of the latter approach is this kind of program tends to be lengthy.
 This approach still requires some [recursions](https://en.wikipedia.org/wiki/Recursion).
 The most difficult problems which are considered human-solvable may require some "guesses".
-For this kind of problems, we need to assume a cell is a space or a box, go ahead some steps with simple methods, mark the tried cell as a box (or a space if we assumed the tried cell is a box) if a contradiction is found.
+For these kinds of problems, we need to assume a cell is a space or a box, go ahead some steps with simple methods and mark the tried cell as a box (or a space if we assumed the tried cell is a box) if a contradiction is found.